Selling Inherited Property in Portugal -Contact us for Advice!

 Matters of succession and the distribution of assets after the passing of the owner are treated in the Inheritance Law in Portugal.
 The effects of the law should be understood in detail by all individuals who are concerned with how their assets will be distributed, especially in the absence of a will.
-Our lawyers in Portugal can explain the process of succession in the county, especially for expats or businesspeople who have acquired property and own assets in this jurisdiction.
+Our lawyers in Portugal can explain the process of selling inherited property in Portugal, especially for expats or businesspeople.

 Inheritance principles in Portugal

-The principles of the Inheritance Law in Portugal can be found in the Civil Code and, in general, all succession and inheritance matters are governed by it.
+The principles of the Inheritance Law in Portugal can be found in the Civil Code.
+In general, all succession and inheritance matters are governed by it.
 Exceptions may include those particular cases in which an individual is not a Portuguese national but he/she owns property in the country.

-- - when the deceased is survived only by a spouse, he/she received all of the estates;
+- when the deceased is survived only by a spouse, he/she receives all of the estates;

 The will in Portugal

 The will is a common practice in Portugal and many individuals decide to draw up this document.
 This document can be especially useful when one individual wishes to grant all or part of the inheritance to another who will otherwise not be entitled to it.
 In other cases, the one who draws up the will may exclude a beneficiary from his/her lawful inheritance percentage.